Deep Bayesian inference for seismic imaging with tasks: Sampling from the posterior distribution

 \subsubsection{Stepsize selection}

 Convergence of stochastic optimization methods such as SGD and SGLD relies on carefully designed stepsize strategies.
 Compared to SGD, SGLD has the additional complication of having to balance random errors due to randomly selecting shot records and the deliberate random ``errors'' induced by the additional Gaussian noise term, $\boldsymbol{\eta}_k$.
-On the one hand, the iterations in Equation~\ref{sgld} need to make sufficient progress during the warmup phase so that the samples ($=$ iterations $\B{w}_k$) become independent of the chain's initialization, i.e., the weights $\B{w}_0$ at the start.
-On the other hand, after warmup the Gaussian noise term, $\boldsymbol{\eta}_k$ will start to dominate the energy of the error in the gradient caused by the stochastic approximation to the likelihood function (Equation~\ref{deep-prior-likelihood}).
-As during SGD, convergence can only be guaranteed when the stepsize in Equation~\ref{sgld} decrease to zero.
+On the one hand, the iterations in equation~\ref{sgld} need to make sufficient progress during the warmup phase so that the samples ($=$ iterations $\B{w}_k$) become independent of the chain's initialization, i.e., the weights $\B{w}_0$ at the start.
+On the other hand, after warmup the Gaussian noise term, $\boldsymbol{\eta}_k$ will start to dominate the energy of the error in the gradient caused by the stochastic approximation to the likelihood function (equation~\ref{deep-prior-likelihood}).
+This can be explained by the fact that the variance of error due to the stochastic gradient approximation is proportional to the square of the stepsize \citep{robbins1951stochastic}, whereas the additive noise term is drawn from a Gaussian distribution whose variance is proportional to the stepsize.
+Consequently, for small stepsizes, it is expected that the error in gradients will be dominated by additive noise \citep{welling2011bayesian}, which effectively turns equation~\ref{sgld} to Langevin dynamics \citep{neal2011mcmc}.
+As a result, similar to SGD, convergence can only be guaranteed when the stepsize in equation~\ref{sgld} decreases to zero.
 However, this would increase the number of iterations to fully explore the posterior probability space.
 We avoid this situation and follow \citet{welling2011bayesian} who propose the following sequence of stepsizes:

 where $\gamma = \frac{1}{3}$ is the decay rate chosen according to \citet{teh2016consistency}.
 The constants $a,\ b$ in this expression control the initial and final value of the stepsize.
 Below, we will comment how to chose these constants and how to ensure that potential posterior sampling errors \citep{NIPS2018_8048} are avoided.